canonical/github-runner-operator/docs/how-to/run-on-lxd.md

 This machine charm needs to run on virtual machines with nested virtualization enabled.

-By default, juju machine on LXD are containers.
+By default, juju machines on LXD are containers.

 To run this charm on LXD, add `virt-type=virtual-machine` to the constraints during deployment: